 Since we were in Seattle, home of the famous Pikes Place Fish Market, we couldn't leave without some incredible fish (and some of their amazing and cheap flowers!).

 we had ourselves an incredibly simple yet delicious ceviche!A little butter lettuce made it into some amazingly healthy shrimp ceviche lettuce wraps!
 Oh and of course a few dashes of our favorite Belizan hot sauce and some ripe creamy avocados!
-The perfect snack to bring to this weeks Fiesta Friday, too!!

 So I know you're thinking, what happened to the lingcod?
 Well, I realized that shrimp only takes 15 minutes to 'cook', but I had no idea how long lingcod would take.
 When I looked up lingcod ceviche, all the recipes said overnight.
 So, I ended up cutting up about 1/4 lb of the lingcod in it's own lime juice and let it set overnight.
 Dan ended up adding it to the leftover shrimp ceviche the next day and he had a lovely lingcod ceviche lunch.
 Yum.
 The perfect end to our wonderful Seattle family getaway. 🙂

 - 1 pound high-quality medium raw shrimp peeled, deveined, tail removed, cut into thin pieces

 - 1 cup peeled seeded and finely chopped cucumber